dsp-jetpack/JetPack/doc/deployment_guide.md

 ```

-### Test Results from Deployment Validation Sanity
+### Test results from deployment validation sanity

 	> Note: the log output below is for guidance only.

-#### Results of a complete run of the Deployment Scripted RHOSP Sanity Test:
+#### Results of a complete run of the deployment scripted RHOSP sanity test:

 ```bash
 2018-10-13 14:20:13: INFO: ###Appendix-C Openstack Operations Functional Test ###